 Increased focus on outreach priorities does not always bring additional costs.
 It often requires more involvement of the EITI Chair, the Head of the Secretariat and other senior representatives, requiring changes of priorities rather than additional resources.
 It can mean adding a visit to a priority country to a mission to an implementing country.
 It can sometimes entail use of conferences and bilateral opportunities.
-The budgetary implications of the outreach strategy include additional staffing, travel, communications and other administrative costs for the International Secretariat.
-The budget for outreach activities is outlined in Board Paper 35-6.
-At its 32nd meeting in Lima, the Board agreed to reduce the 2016 outreach budget from USD 405k to USD 325k.
-The proposed 2017 outreach budget is USD 160k.
+The budgetary implications of the outreach strategy include some staffing-time, travel, communications and other administrative costs for the International Secretariat.
+The 2018 Secretariat work plan and budget has allocated USD 70,000 for outreach activities including staff costs.